 One of the great parts of this project was the opportunity to create a completely custom made content management framework for the agency to use so that they themselves can continue to manage the site without perpetually relying on developers such as myself.
 The site back end relies on a MySQL database to store all project information along with a JSON API to expose the data to the front end.
 The API embraces RESTful principles underneath and even works with several parameters such as filtering by job ID, sorting by completion date, or limiting quantity.
 Entering in new projects is a breeze now, and that's a good thing considering the prolific amount of work this agency puts out!

 This is what happens when you combine great talent from two different industries.
 Build Your C7 let's you rotate a digitally generated version of the most recent model of the Chevrolet Corvette.
 This isn't your ordinary 360 though.
 What makes it special is that there are actually 360 frames to rotate through... in HD.
 It defaults to 36 frames on site load (for casual users) so make sure to click on the frame count button in the top right to switch.
 If you dare that is.
 Each 360 will run you ~70 MB, so be prepared for loading time.
 Dealing with so much content required CDN hosting just to make sure bandwidth needs were met for launch.
-Several options are available to choose from, including color options and environmental shots.
-CG work courtesy of Dot 3 Studios.
+Several options are available, including color options and environmental shots.

 This one was a little ditty that I did for a great machining company Michigan called Tesla Machine Tool.
 The site takes a simplistic approach and focuses on creating leads with a prominent contact link in the menu and large images to persuade the user into requesting a quote for their project.